How Ice Cream is Made

 The Ice Cream Making Process: Step-by-Step

-• After your ingredients are combined, it’s important to chill the mixture before adding it to your ice cream maker.
-This helps the mixture freeze evenly and results in a smoother texture.
-You can chill the mixture in the refrigerator for a few hours or overnight.
+3. Chill Your Mixture: After mixing, cool your ingredients before adding them to your ice cream maker.
+This causes the mixture to freeze evenly and smooth out.
+Refrigerate the mixture for several hours or overnight.

 Check the Related Article Here